Compact 3-manifolds via 4-colored graphs: Introduction and preliminaries

-The representation of closed 3-manifolds by 4-colored graphs has been independently introduced in the late seventies by S. Lins and by Pezzana's research group in Modena (see \cite{[FGG]} and \cite{[Li]}), by using dual constructions.
+The representation of closed 3-manifolds by 4-colored graphs has been independently introduced by S. Lins and by Pezzana's research group in Modena (see \cite{[FGG]} and \cite{[Li]}), by using dual constructions.
 A 4-colored graph is a regular edge-colored graph of valence 4, which represents a closed 3-manifold iff it satisfies certain combinatorial conditions.

 The extension of the representation to 3-manifolds with boundary was performed by C. Gagliardi in \cite{[G$_0$]} by using a slightly different class of colored graphs satisfying a notion of regularity weaker than the one required in the closed case.
-The study of this kind of representation has yielded several results especially with regard to the definition of combinatorial invariants and their relations with topological invariants of the represented manifolds (see \cite{[G$_4$]}, \cite{[CGG]}, \cite{[Cr$_1$]}, \cite{[BR]}, \cite{[CC$_2$]}).
+The study of this kind of representation has yielded several results especially with regard to the definition of combinatorial invariants and their relations with topological invariants of the represented manifolds (see \cite{[G$_4$]}, \cite{[CGG]}, \cite{[Cr$_1$]}, \cite{[CC$_2$]}).
 Unfortunately, Gagliardi's representation is not suitable for a satisfactory computer tabulation of non-closed 3-manifolds.

 In this paper we show that any 4-colored graph, with no additional conditions, can represent a compact 3-manifold without spherical boundary components, and the whole class of such manifolds admits a representation of this type.
 As a consequence, an efficient computer aided tabulation of 3-manifolds with boundary can be performed by this tool.